 Restrict any card by dollar amount with daily or transaction limit, set an end date, and select merchants where card can be used.
 Update any restriction in real time.

-Set an end date for the card.
-This is not an expiration date.
-Once an end date passes, the card is automatically suspended.
-It can be reactivated later.
-Useful for budget controls.
+Set an end date for the card to restrict the last date the card can be used.
+Please note this is not an expiration date.
+Once an end date passes, the card is automatically suspended and it can be reactivated later which is useful for budget controls.

 Automatically enforce expense policies on cards.
 Require receipts for any expenses over a specific dollar amount and require categories for expenses with cards tied to a specific department or location.